There are three main types of skin cancer:

 Most skin cancers are caused by skin damage that happens from exposure to the sun.
-The damage can happen over a long period of time or from getting sunburnt.
+The damage can happen from sun exposure over a long period of time or from a history of getting sunburnt.

 People with a history of sunburn or overexposure to the sun in childhood also have a greater risk of developing both basal cell carcinoma and squamous cell carcinoma.
-Because people are living longer, they are exposed to more sun over their lifetime.
+Because people are living longer, they are exposed to more sun over their lifetimes.

 If you are worried about skin cancer, we have more information about risk factors.

-People who have symptoms of skin cancer usually begin by seeing their GP.
-If your GP thinks cancer could be causing the symptoms, they will usually refer you to a specialist (called a dermatologist) at the local hospital.
-But sometimes, a specially trained GP may be able to remove the affected area themselves.
+You usually begin by seeing your GP.
+If your GP thinks your symptoms could be linked to cancer they refer you to a specialist skin doctor (a dermatologist) at your local hospital.
+Sometimes, a specially trained GP may be able to remove the affected area of skin first.

-If the GP thinks you have an SCC, you will usually see the specialist within 2 weeks.
-If the GP thinks you have a BCC, you will usually be seen within 18 weeks, because nearly all BCCs are slow-growing and unlikely to change during this time.
+If they think you have an SCC, they refer you to see the dermatologist within 2 weeks.
+If the GP thinks you have a BCC, you will usually see the dermatologist within 18 weeks.
+This is because nearly all BCCs are slow-growing and unlikely to change during this time.
 Sometimes, you will be seen sooner.
-Your GP can explain the referral process.
+Your GP can explain the referral process to you.

 At the hospital

 The dermatologist will do the following:

 - Examine the affected area of skin.
-They may use an instrument called a dermascope, which looks like a magnifying glass with a light.
+They may use an instrument called a dermatoscope, which looks like a magnifying glass with a light.

-- Ask you questions about how long you have had it and if you have noticed any changes.
+- Ask how long you have had it and if you have noticed any other changes.

-- Check the rest of your skin to see if there are any other unusual areas.
+- Check the rest of your skin for any other unusual areas.

 It is not always possible to tell the difference between skin cancers and benign (non-cancerous) conditions just by examining the skin.
-The doctors may advise you to have a sample of tissue taken (biopsy).
-This is a simple procedure which you can have in the outpatient department.
+Your doctor may advise that you have a sample of tissue taken (biopsy).
+This is a simple procedure that you can have in an outpatient department.